 How Many Students Receive Financial Assistance?

-$10,870 is the standard Brookhaven College's freshman financial aid offer.
-Around 44.0% of freshman students receive some financial aid, most of which is in the form of loans.
+$8,955 is the standard Brookhaven College's freshman financial aid offer.
+Around 48.0% of freshman students receive some financial aid, most of which is in the form of scholarships and grants.

 Financial aid helps decrease the expense, or the "sticker" price of the school.
 However, know that the only real discounts off the cost of college are in the form of grants and scholarships.

 A student loan isn't a legitimate college price reduction, but rather an outcome to consider.
 Discover how much student loan debt from Brookhaven College you could end up dealing with.